 Microsoft 365 Business Voice bundles the 3 licenses needed to enable voice and conferencing services.
 If you have deployed a telephony system with Office 365 Enterprise before, you might already be familiar with these 3 licenses which are as follows:

-- A Phone System license, also known as cloud PBX (Private Branch Exchange) which, at its core, handles call routing and processing via auto attendants, call queues and voicemail.
+- A Phone System license, also known as cloud PBX (Private Branch Exchange) handles call routing and processing via auto attendants, call queues, and voicemail.

 - A Domestic Calling Plan, allowing you to make and receive PSTN calls to any number.
 Includes 3,000 minutes per user/month within the US & Canada

 - A dial-in Audio Conferencing Plan enables external callers to join a conference call by dialing in via a phone number and punching in an access code.

 What Are the Minimum Requirements to Purchase Business Voice?

 Microsoft 365 Business Voice is an add-on, designed to be bundled with most Office 365 subscriptions including the following: